G3F4/javascript-basics-workshop/README.md

 - What is CSS?
 - What is JavaScript?

-## Where it starts
-- What is navigation in browser?
-- Why `index.html` is important?
-- What is navigation and how it works?

 ## First steps
 - What are html document main parts?
 - How can i style elements on my site?